Openscapes/approach-guide/approach/tooling.md

 *Have you received an invitation to join Openscapes Slack?
 Here's some information to help you get comfortable.*

+Openscapes uses the free Slack plan.
+This means we can all see message history for the previous 90 days.

 **How do I use it?** Slack can feel like a daunting new tool, especially when we're introducing lots of new tools during Champions Cohorts.
 There are both technical and etiquette aspects to getting comfortable.
 For technical tips see [Getting started for new members](https://slack.com/intl/en-ca/help/articles/218080037-Getting-started-for-new-members) and [How to use Slack](https://slack.com/help/articles/360059928654-How-to-use-Slack--your-quick-start-guide).
 This Slack [quick start guide](https://doi.org/10.5281/zenodo.3763729) @woodley2020 from the Center for Scientific Collaboration and Community Engagement includes 1) configuring your account; 2) channels and notifications; 3) communicating.

 **About Openscapes Slack:** We use Slack as a way to build community by hosting a space for people to connect with each other around Openscapes-relevant topics.
 We want it to be a supportive, trust-based community of folks doing data intensive science.
 Members include, but are not limited to, people who have participated in a Champions Program, NASA Openscapes Framework, Pathways to Open Science, Reflections, NASA Cloud Cookbook Hackdays, or other Openscapes programs.
 Current Slack members can invite others to join - an informal sponsorship approach.